Virginia Tech Hokies football: Frank Beamer era (1987–2015)

 The 2005 season saw many ups and downs, but would end in disappointment.
 Taking over for Bryan Randall was Marcus Vick, younger brother of Hokies great Michael Vick.
 The Hokies started off the season 8–0, including victories over West Virginia and ACC rivals Georgia Tech and Boston College.
 Going into the tenth week of the season, the Hokies were ranked 3rd in the country behind USC and Texas and would face the 5th ranked Miami Hurricanes at home.
 In anticipation of the match-up, ESPN's College Gameday would broadcast the game nationally from Blacksburg on ESPN.
 The Hurricanes controlled the game and limited Marcus Vick to only 90 yards passing to win 27–7.

 Marcus Vick led the Hokies and went on to win the ACC Coastal Division title, but lost in the ACC Championship Game to Florida State.
 The Hokies again trailed the Seminoles by double digits at halftime, 27–3, but a Vick led comeback brought the score to 27–22 with 1:45 left in the fourth quarter.
 The Hokies were unable to recover the onside kick and lost their chance at a BCS Bowl berth.

 The Hokies closed the season against the upstart Louisville Cardinals in the 2006 Gator Bowl.
 Virginia Tech won 35–24, but the game would become infamous for a play that would contribute to Vick's expulsion from the team.
 Late in the first half, with the Hokies trailing 17–10, Vick was tackled by Cardinals defensive end Elvis Dumervil.
 After the play, Vick stomped on Dumervil's leg, apparently out of anger.
 Four days after the game, Virginia Tech officials learned of two misdemeanor charges of speeding and driving on a suspended or revoked driver's license that Vick received on December 17, 2005.
-Vick, who was forced to sit out the 2004 football season by the university due to previous legal incidents in his college career, was dismissed from the team on January 6, 2006, with the university citing "a cumulative effect of legal infractions and unsportsmanlike play.".
+Vick had been suspended from school for the 2004 fall semester due to previous legal incidents in his college career, and had been told further incident would result in him being dismissed from the team.
+Virginia Tech dismissed Vick from the team on January 6, 2006, with the university citing "a cumulative effect of legal infractions and unsportsmanlike play."